-Facebook Inc. evolves to address the issues identified in this PESTEL/PESTLE analysis of the social media business.
-The PESTEL/PESTLE Analysis model presents an external analysis of the most important factors in the company’s remote or macro-environment.
-As one of the top players in the international social media market, the corporation has the capabilities to maintain such market position through popularity, brand development, and research and development investment.
-However, this PESTEL/PESTLE analysis of Facebook indicates the need for adjustments in strategies to ensure that its social networking website, mobile apps, and display advertising services remain attractive in the face of significant competition from other firms, such as Twitter Inc., Snap Inc. (Snapchat), and Google’s YouTube.
-Considering the industry landscape and level of competition determined in the Porter’s Five Forces analysis of Facebook Inc., it is essential to implement strategies that strengthen the company’s competitive advantages to support continued growth worldwide.
+Meta Platforms (formerly Facebook Inc.) succeeds by addressing issues in its industry, as characterized in this PESTEL/PESTLE analysis of the social media business.
+The PESTLE/PESTEL analysis model presents an external analysis of the most important factors in the company’s remote or macro-environment.
+As a top player in the international social media market, Meta has the capabilities to maintain its industry position through popularity, brand development, and research and development investment.
+However, this PESTLE analysis of Facebook indicates the need for adjustments in strategies to ensure that its social networking website, mobile apps, and display advertising services remain attractive in the face of competition with the social media and digital advertising businesses of Google (Alphabet), Microsoft, X (Twitter), and Snap (Snapchat).
+Also, Facebook Marketplace competes with Amazon, eBay, and Walmart Marketplace.
+Considering the industry landscape examined in this PESTEL analysis and the level of competition determined in the Five Forces analysis of Facebook (Meta Platforms), it is essential to implement strategies that strengthen the company’s competitive advantages to support continued growth.

-A PESTEL/PESTLE analysis of Facebook Inc. identifies the external factors that significantly influence the condition of the firm’s remote or macro-environment.
-These external factors require the company to address issues in the industry, particularly political and technological factors.
-Strategic alignment with the conditions of the industry environment helps in satisfying Facebook’s corporate vision and mission statements, especially in providing effective tools for communication in the global social networking market.
+This PESTLE/PESTEL analysis of Meta identifies the external factors that influence the condition of Facebook’s remote or macro-environment.
+These external factors require the company to address issues in the industry, like political and technological factors.
+Strategic alignment with the conditions of the industry environment defined in this PESTLE analysis helps in satisfying Facebook’s (Meta’s) mission statement and vision statement, especially in providing effective tools for communication in the global social networking market.

 Political Factors Affecting Facebook’s Business

 Facebook’s business is linked to the political landscape.
-In this element of the PESTEL/PESTLE Analysis, the effects of governments as external factors in the company’s remote or macro-environment are determined.
+In this element of the PESTEL analysis, the effects of governments as external factors in Meta’s remote or macro-environment are determined.
 Political movements have the power to shape the progress of businesses and entire industries.
-The following are the major political factors influencing Facebook Inc.:
+The following are the major political factors influencing Facebook:

 - Political stability in developed countries (opportunity)